ml8/ml8.github.io/pages/hobby-projects.md

   Python at Rhodes College, along with a set of [custom libraries](https://github.com/Rhodes-CS-Department/comp141-libraries) for the introductory CS course.
-This became the standard platform for how the course is delivered across 6+ sections per year by multiple faculty.
+This became the standard platform for how the course is delivered across 6+ sections per year by multiple faculty and is fairly easily adaptable for other institutions.
+The documentation is extensive and doesn't assume prior knowledge, so this could be a useful reference for other educators looking to set up a similar environment.
-- [6502 Computer](https://github.com/ml8/6502): Assembly source and tooling for
-  a hand-designed 6502-based computer architecture with EEPROM, RAM, I/O via a 65c22 VIA, an LCD, and a serial interface.
-Very much a work in progress---a partially-built project that was moving toward being integrated into my [COMP251 course](https://comp251.github.io) at Rhodes, but ultimately was shelved as a I left teaching.
 - [Slack Queue](https://github.com/ml8/slack-queue): A Slack bot for managing per-channel queues.
 Users can enqueue themselves, administrators can manage the queue.
 I developed this in 2020 as [Rhodes College Computer Science](https://www.cs.rhodes.edu) transitioned to remote learning, and was used for our tutoring program for a few years.
 I planned for the project to be maintained by students.
+- [6502 Computer](https://github.com/ml8/6502): Assembly source and tooling for
+  a hand-designed 6502-based computer architecture with EEPROM, RAM, I/O via a 65c22 VIA, an LCD, and a serial interface.
+Very much a work in progress---a partially-built project that was moving toward being integrated into my [COMP251 course](https://comp251.github.io) at Rhodes, but ultimately was shelved as a I left teaching.